Chrrrrris/astrochriswang.netlify.app/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include planet formation, exoplanet atmospheres, galactic archeology, and data mining in astronomy.
+bio: My research interests include planet formation, demographics, exoplanet atmospheres, galactic archeology, and data mining in astronomy.

 # Interests to show in About widget
 interests: